Harald V: Second World War

-In 1940 the entire royal family had to flee Oslo because of the German invasion.
+In 1940, the entire royal family fled Oslo because of the German invasion.
 It was deemed safer for the family to split up.
-The King and Crown Prince Olav would remain in Norway and the Crown Princess was to make her way to Sweden with the three children.
-The latter party reached Sweden on the night of 10 April, but although Crown Princess Märtha was Swedish-born, they encountered problems at the border station.
-According to Princess Astrid and others who were present, they were admitted only after the driver threatened to ram the border gate.
+The King and Olav remained in Norway, and Märtha made her way to Sweden with Ragnhild, Astrid, and Harald.
+They reached Sweden on the night of 10 April, but although Märtha was Swedish-born, they encountered problems at the border station.
+According to Astrid and others who were present, they were admitted only after the driver threatened to ram the border gate.
 Another account does not describe the escape so dramatically.
-However, when the King and Crown Prince inquired of Swedish foreign minister Christian Günther whether they could sleep one night in Sweden without being interned, their request was refused.
+When the King and Olav asked Swedish foreign minister Christian Günther whether they could sleep one night in Sweden without being interned, their request was refused.